Full workflow

 Same flow, but Peeker buys the domains and runs DNS - no nameserver step for the customer.

-Change forwarding URLs in bulk
+Change forwarding URLs

 How to implement domain swaps